What is a Kata? What is its purpose?

 Execute each fast technique effectively with full kime!
 Slow moves slooow (4 second count) under tension, fast moves with snap and power.

 Look before you move and look in the direction you are moving, attacking or defending.
 Don't look down at the floor, you should be imagining the opponent.

 There is no such thing as a perfect kata and indeed, high ranking Dan grades and masters will tend to form their own interpretation of how they perform a particular kata.
 You may see the same kata performed at a competition which also might look very different with theatrically executed displays showing ultra-high-speed techniques and extreme athleticism.
 Some might say that these days the integrity of high-level kata is sacrificed for speed and dramatic effect, but its a subjective matter and much depends upon the goals of the practitioner.
 Many variations can also be seen on the internet for specific moves, stances and techniques for the same kata.
 There are lengthy arguments made by various masters explaining the merits of doing things their particular way.
 Regardless of this, students should follow the teachings of their own school.
 Only once a certain level of mastery has been achieved at Dan grade should further insight be sought for a deeper knowledge of karate.
-The videos below show kata performed in a standard form according to SSKA style at normal speed.
+The videos below show kata performed in a SSKA specific standard form at normal speed.
 You may find it challenging to perform like the karate-ka in these videos, just keep in mind we are not all built the same and much depends upon age, flexibility, and conditioning.
 However, set the bar high and always try to improve that little bit more each time you practice.